revectores/notes/engineering_science/computer_science/operating_system/unix/unix_file/unix_file_intro/unix_file_intro.md

 ssize_t read(int fd, void* buf, size_t nbytes);
 ```

 `read` returns the number of bytes read, 0 if end of file, -1 on error.
-The performance relative to `buf`
+The performance is depends on the `buf` and the buffer size in the operating system level.